On Campus Housing

 Due to our close proximity to both campus and the local transit service, many residents find it unnecessary to own a car.
 The local public transportation (SKAT) bus stop is located close to the village.
 Students may purchase a rider card for transportation service to just about anywhere in the Skagit Valley.

 Campus View Village also offers a unique mix of academic and social opportunities designed to encourage collaboration and interpersonal connections.
-The CVV office houses two computers that open for student use, as well as a foosball table, big screen TV, community access kitchen, and student meeting space.
+The CVV office houses wireless internet for student use, as well as a big screen TV with cable service, community access kitchen, and student meeting space.